Thanks to Idaho School Nutrition Directors and Kitchen Crews, lunchrooms all over Idaho are serving foods grown close to home.

 - Stir while cooking until the mixture begins to thicken.
 Add the browned chicken back to the pan with the beans and pears.

-- Simmer over low heat for 15 minutes, or until the chicken is tender.
+- Simmer over low heat for 15 minutes, or until the chicken is tender and reaches an internal temperature of 165°F with a thermometer.

-- 2 cups Pacific Northwest Canned Pears, diced in light syrup, drained
+- 2 cups Canned Pears drained and diced

 - Preheat oven to 350°.